 “Working with our contractor Multiplex, the designs were carefully adapted and then sandblasted onto the concrete walkway that makes up a critical connecting point on the Mangrove Walk, either side of the QUT CityCat terminal walkway.

 “The method of sandblasting and applying these totems to the walkway will ensure they endure the test of time.

 “When the Mangrove Walk opens to the public, later in the year, the totems will be accompanied by further Indigenous representations including an audio installation that is activated as people walk past.”

 The pedestrian only Mangrove Walk and Boathouse Pavilion along with Waterline Park, a new recreational park under the Riverside Expressway behind 1 William St, is set to open to the public towards the end of the year.
 The 500 metres of upgraded bikeway is also set to open late 2019.

-Main image: (L-R) James Bonner, Madonna Thomson, Simon Crooks, Caroline Thomson, Geoff Hogg and Maroochy Barambah.
+Main image: (L-R) James Bonner, Madonna Thomson, Simon Crooks, artist Vanessa Fisher, Geoff Hogg and Maroochy Barambah.